 We note that a mechanism will be needed whereby details of the notional maximum tax-free amount in their super benefit are reported to the trustee of the new fund on transfer.

 We would be happy to meet with Treasury to discuss any of the issues highlighted in our submission.
+Please feel free to contact Lucas McKay on (02) 8253 2725 to arrange a suitable time.

-Yours sincerely
+Yours faithfully